TroyWilliams3687/documentos/en/documents/md_doc_system.md

 #### Basic Variables

-The YAML block is not mandatory and therefore optional.
+The YAML block is optional.
 Not including one will use the default defined in the Pandoc configuration file that is provided to the Pandoc command during the build process.
-I would suggest all documents in the system include the basic information:
+I would suggest all documents in the system contain valid YAML blocks and include, at a minimum:

 - UUID - UUID unique to each document in the system.
 - title - The title of the document.
 Very often this is identical to the first section header in the Markdown.